AlainParadis/HEAL610/lit-review.md

 -   Why is embedding it important?
 -->

 In recent years, WIL's acceptance as a valued learning model has grown, as has its provision in higher education {% cite chatoor_student_2023 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}.
-In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field {% cite smith_impact_2014 %}, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.
+In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field {% cite tezcan_scaffolded_2020 %}, {% cite smith_impact_2014 %}, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.
 The Graphic Design program is six semesters long, running in the fall and winter semesters.
 Yet, despite its importance, WIL is limited to a single fieldwork component in the final semester {% cite  algonquin_college_of_applied_arts_and_technology_graphic_2024 %}.
 During five of the six semesters students participate in no WIL activities.

 ### The Importance of WIL to Each Stakeholder